 - 1 November

 The Faculty of Humanities and Social Sciences places a high value on research and provides ongoing support and services for PhD students, including access to financial support through the Faculty’s joint research committee.
 PhD students may be eligible for grants of up to $2,000 a year.
-Information for current PhD students on applying for research grants is available on the Faculty’s intranet.
+Information on how to apply is available on the Faculty’s intranet.
 For access, you will need a Victoria University staff email address—if you don't have one already, contact your School administrator or the Joint Research Committee Administrator Margot MacGillivray.

 Applications for PhD admission are considered three times a year: 1 March, 1 July and 1 November.
 You will need a Bachelor's degree with Honours or a Master's degree at a New Zealand university, with an overall GPA of no less than 6 (letter grade B+), to apply to enrol for a PhD.
 Enrolment will be subject to the availability of supervisors and approval of the Associate Dean.
 In certain circumstances, it is possible for a candidate to begin a Master's degree and upgrade to a PhD before submission.